aredridel/recipes/Mains/Beef-and-raisin-pie.md

-# Empanadas
+# Beef and raisin pie

-These empanadas use a [hot water pastry](../Breads/Empanada Dough.md), which is very forgiving and can be re-rolled quite a few times without becoming too tough.
+Make a batch of [hot water pastry](../Breads/Empanada Dough.md), which is very forgiving.
 Way easier than cold water pastry.
+Make one and a half recipes if you want a top crust.

 ## Beef and Raisin filling

 Uses two recipes of dough.

-- 500g ground beef
+- 450g ground beef
 - 100g raisins and/or sultanas
 - 1-2g ground cloves
 - 1-2g ground nutmeg